 - Free Application for Federal Student Aid (FAFSA)

-Prospective student applicants for institutional aid who are international students must submit the online GS New Student Scholarship Application by the appropriate deadline.
+Prospective student applicants for institutional aid who are international students must submit both the New Student Scholarship Application and International Supplement Form by the appropriate deadline.

 Continuing students interested in institutional aid who are U.S. citizens or Permanent Residents must submit all of the following by the appropriate deadlines: